SAI Rebrand Case Study

 Nunito

-Establishing type hierarchy: With the font families in place, I developed a clear system for how and when each typeface would be used.
+Establishing type hierarchy: With font families in place, I developed a clear system for how and when each typeface should be used.
 I created detailed guidelines covering font usage, sizing, leading, tracking, and kerning to ensure consistency across all brand communications.
 This structure helped establish a professional, polished typographic voice for the new SAI brand.

 To enable both creativity and brand consistency across designs and layouts, I developed a unified system of visual assets—including iconography, patterns, graphic vessels, and a defined photography style.